 Limit High Potassium Foods

-Foods high in potassium need to be limited and possibly avoided during stage 5 kidney disease.
+Foods high in potassium need to be limited and possibly avoided during stage 5 kidney disease when potassium levels are high.
 They include vegetables, dairy, fruit, nuts, seeds, beverages, along with some grains, beans, and legumes.

 Vegetables high in potassium include